Venkatesh-Murthy/venkatesh-murthy.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a staff scientist at Siemens Healthineers.
-Previously, I received my MS and Ph.D. in Computer Vision from [UMass Amherst](https://www.cics.umass.edu/), and M.E. in Signal Processing from [Indian Institute of Science, Bengaluru](https://ee.iisc.ac.in/)).
+Previously, I received my MS in Computer Science and Ph.D. in Computer Vision from [UMass Amherst](https://www.cics.umass.edu/), and M.E. in Signal Processing from [Indian Institute of Science, Bengaluru](https://ee.iisc.ac.in/)).